Convergence of utility indifference prices to the superreplication price in a multiple-priors framework: Main results

-The multiple-priors superreplication price is the minimal initial amount that an agent will ask for delivering some contingent claim $G \in \mathcal{W}_{T}^{0}$ so that she is fully hedged at $T$ when trading in the market.
-The multiple-priors subreplication price is the maximal amount an agent will accept to pay in order to receive some contingent claim while being fully hedge at $T$ by trading in the market.
-Note that the superreplication price is a seller price while the subreplication price is a buyer price.
-We also introduce the set of strategies which dominate $G$ $\mathcal{Q}^{T}$-q.s. starting from a given wealth $x \in \mathbb{R}$
+The multiple-priors superreplication price (a seller price) is the minimum initial amount that an agent will ask for delivering some contingent claim $G \in \mathcal{W}_{T}^{0}$ so that she is fully hedged at $T$ when trading in the market.
+The set of strategies which dominate $G$ $\mathcal{Q}^{T}$-q.s. starting from a given wealth $x \in \mathbb{R}$ is defined by

 \begin{definition} Let $G \in \mathcal{W}_{T}^{0}$.
 The multiple-priors superreplication price of $G$ is defined by